 Sault Ste.
 Marie is an important transportation hub, rife with natural beauty and up-and-coming potential.
 This article explores several drivers of Sault Ste.
 Marie’s economy and how they contribute to the record real estate conditions in the city.

 Sault Ste Marie real estate investing: Quick facts

 - Sault Ste Marie real estate is affordable.
 The average cost for a detached single-family home was just $182,000 as of 2019.
 That’s compared to $792,000 in Toronto and $269,000 in Sudbury.

 - The city is an attractive place to settle for immigrants, boasting record high rates of retention.
 73.4 percent of the immigrants who arrived in the city from 2007 to 2011 still remained five years later.

 - Sault Ste.
 Marie is known for generating alternative energy, including hydroelectricity, solar power, and wind power.
 The city ranked 10th globally over 111 cities in KPMG’s 2016 Competitive Alternatives study.

 - Advanced manufacturing is a cornerstone of Sault Ste.
 Marie’s economy.
-In recent years, Noront Resources, a Canadian-based mining firm selected the Algoma Steel site in Sault Ste.
-Marie for its ferrochrome production facility (creating over 1,000 jobs) and the Federal Economic Development Initiative for Northern Ontario announced a five million dollar investment into Tenaris (creating 75 jobs).
+In recent years, Noront Resources, a Canadian-based mining firm has proposed the Algoma Steel site in Sault Ste.
+Marie for a new ferrochrome production facility (a move which could create over 1,000 jobs) and the Federal Economic Development Initiative for Northern Ontario announced a five million dollar investment into Tenaris (creating 75 jobs).

 - The province’s Northern Ontario Heritage Fund Corporation (NOHFC), has invested over $74 million into economic development and business innovation since 2013, which has helped to create or retain more than 4,830 jobs.